Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.14 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Cubs pitchers combine to surrender 156 home runs (1.1 per game), the ninth-fewest in the league.
+- The Cubs allow the seventh-fewest home runs in baseball (156 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.